-The Group aims to monitor risk and manage debt exposures in a disciplined and prudent manner.
-The Group strives to maintain a strong financial position with a healthy level of liquidity and reasonable level of gearing.
+As the Group operates in a capital intensive business, we adopt a comprehensive risk management framework to monitor risk and manage debt exposures in a conservative and prudent manner, seeking to maintain the strength of our balance sheet with reasonable level of gearing.
+We will continuously maintain a strong financial position with a healthy level of liquidity.